mtrevisan/HunLinter/README.md

 <a name="how-to-linter-hyphenation"></a>
 ### Linter hyphenation
-To linter the hyphenation just select `Hyphenation tools|Spell check`.
+To linter the hyphenation just select `Hyphenation tools|Correctness check`.

 Each hyphenation code is then linted following certain rules (among them the one that says that a breakpoint should not be on the boundary, that a code should have at least a breakpoint, etc).